andela-gjames/PotatoORM/README.md

 ##Usage

-The procedure of0 usage include creating a class that inherits the `BaseModel` class
+The procedure for usage include creating a class that inherits the `BaseModel` class

 ```php
     namespace BB8\Potatoes\ORM\Models;